Operation of a high-frequency, phase-slip qubit: Results

 Next, we investigate the flux and time dependence of $T_1$ to identify the loss mechanisms affecting our phase slip qubit (Fig.~\ref{fig:time}(d)).
 The relaxation time demonstrates well-defined flux dependence around zero flux, but fluctuates significantly as the flux is moved away from zero flux as shown in the inset of Fig.~\ref{fig:time}(d).
-Near zero flux, we can model the flux dependence of the relaxation due to inductive loss \cite{smith_superconducting_2020} and find an inductive quality factor, $Q_\mathrm{ind} = 4.2 \times 10^4$.
+Near zero flux, we can model the flux dependence of the relaxation due to inductive loss \cite{smith_superconducting_2020} and find an inductive quality factor, $Q_\mathrm{ind} = 4.2 \times 10^4$. {We speculate that the inductive loss originates from materials defects or excess quasiparticles in the superinductance \cite{smith_superconducting_2020}}.
 The measured $T_1$ deviates significantly from the fit as we sweep away from zero $\Phi_0$.
-From qubit spectroscopy in these regions, we suspect that that the qubit may be coupling to multiple two-level systems (TLS), which would unpredictably degrade the relaxation time and contribute to this deviation (Supplementary Information).
+From qubit spectroscopy in these regions, we suspect that that the qubit may be coupling to multiple two-level systems (TLS), which would unpredictably degrade the relaxation time and contribute to this deviation.
 We have also measured $T_1$ over multiple days at zero flux and observed fluctuations from $T_1 =~40-70~\mu$s (shown in the multiple data points at zero flux in Fig.~\ref{fig:time}(d)).
 We conjecture that this variability could also be due to spurious TLS coupling to the qubit, with the TLS landscape changing over time \cite{thorbeck_two-level-system_2023}.

-Next we performed $T_{2R}$ measurements versus flux near zero flux to investigate the dephasing mechanisms of the qubit (Fig.~\ref{fig:time}(e)).
-We fit the data using two models: flux noise \cite{koch_flicker_1983, ithier_decoherence_2005} and Aharonov-Casher (AC) noise \cite{manucharyan_evidence_2012, randeria_dephasing_2024}, depicted by the green and pink lines in Fig.~\ref{fig:time}(e), respectively.
-The flux noise amplitude from the fit is $A_{\Phi} = 1.2 \times 10^{-4} \Phi_0$/$\sqrt{\text{Hz}}$, which is $\sim2$ orders of magnitude larger than current state-of-the-art Josephson junction-based flux qubits \cite{nguyen_high-coherence_2019}.
-Impurities introduced during device fabrication may be responsible for this increased flux noise \cite{saveskul_superconductivity_2019}.